dylang/grunt-notify/README.md

   notify_hooks: {
     options: {
       enabled: true,
+      max_jshint_notifications: 5, // maximum number of notifications from jshint output
-      title: "Project Name" // defaults to your project's directory name, you can change to the name of your project }
+      title: "Project Name" // defaults to the name in package.json, or uses project's directory name, you can change to the name of your project
+    }
   }
 });